 Thanks to its access to Menjangan and its own offshore reefs, the town of Pemuteran has emerged as Bali’s premier dive centre.
 Still, it remains idyllically peaceful in a way that few places in central Bali have managed.
 This northern coast is more arid than the south and the cactus-spiked lowlands give way here and there to vineyards.
 Pemuteran and Lovina, known for its dolphin watching, are becoming more popular as wonderful rainy season holiday bases.

 Just before I arrive in Lovina I accept the fact that I’ve now left West Bali.
 On the way into the town I spot an unusually phrased street sign, reminding travellers of Indonesia’s zero-tolerance laws.
 “Hide Drugs,” it says.

 My circumnavigation of the west has come to an end and, once again, I’m reassured to see that the bucolic rural lifestyle that charmed the island’s early visitors is not dead.
 It just went west.

-Jetstar has direct flights from many Australian capitals, as well as Cairns and Townsville, to Denpasar International in Bali.
+Air Asia has flights from most Australian capitals, as well as Cairns and Townsville, to Denpasar International in Bali.

 Aaranya Wildlife Odysseys offers a seven-day Land of Gods package, mostly based in West Bali.
 Field scientists with a vast knowledge of the fauna and flora act as guides.
 Group size is limited to six.
-Prices start at AU$2950.
+Prices start at US$2255. aaranya.com.au